mdmusharruf13/nextjs-learning/nextjs-15_ce/README.md

   - Client-side navigation uses RSC payloads and JavaScript chunks without additional server requests.

   - Static rendering is great for performance, especially in blogs, documentation, and marketing pages.

+### Dynamic Rendering

+Dynamic rendering is a server rendering strategy where route are rendered uniquely for each user when they make a request.

+It is useful when you need to show personalized data or info that's only available at request time (and not ahead of time during prerendering) - things like cookies or URL search parameters.

+News websites, personalized shopping pages, and social media feeds are some examples where dynamic rendering is beneficial.

+### How to dynamically render

+Next.js automatically switches to dynamic rendering for an entire route when it detects what we call a "dynamic function" or "dynamic API".

+In Next.js, these dynamic functions are:
+  - cookies()
+  - headers()
+  - connection()
+  - draftMode()
+  - searchParama prop
+  - after()

+Using any of these automatically opts your entire route into dynamic rendering at request time.

+You don't have to stress about choosing between static and dynamic rendering.

+Next.js automatically selects the optimal rendering strategy for each route based on the features and APIs you're using.

+If you want to force a route to be dynamically rendered, you can use the `export const dynamic ='force-dynamic'` config at the top of your page.